tomamic/tomamic.github.io/mdp/paradigms.md

 # Exam

-- ① **Project**, on arguments related to the course
+- ① **Optional project**, on arguments related to the course
     - Can be devoloped in tandem with another student
-    - Can be joined with projects about Distributed Systems, Artificial Intelligence or Machine Learning
-    - Can be presented to the class, if finished in time
+    - To be presented to the class, during the lessons period
 - ② **Test** about the course matters
-    - Final test, including questions and coding exercises
+    - Final test ~ 3h, including coding exercises in Haskell and Rust
     - Or… participating actively and continuously into lab activities and classes during the lessons period

 ---